mas-bandwidth/gafferongames/content/post/sending_large_blocks_of_data.md

         }
     };

 There are two points I'd like to make about the slice packet.
 The first is that even though there is only ever one chunk in flight over the network, it's still necessary to include the chunk id (0,1,2,3, etc...) because packets sent over UDP can be received out of order.
-This way if a slice packet comes in corresponding to an old chunk, for example, you are receiving chunk 2, but an old packet containing a slice from chunk 1 comes in, you can ignore that packet instead of splicing it's data into chunk 2 and corrupting it.

 Second point.
 Due to the way chunks are sliced up we know that all slices except the last one must be SliceSize (1024 bytes).
-We take advantage of this to save a small bit of bandwidth sending the slice size only in the last slice, but there is a trade-off: now the receiver doesn't know the exact size of a chunk until it receives the last slice.
+We take advantage of this to save a small bit of bandwidth sending the slice size only in the last slice, but there is a trade-off: the receiver doesn't know the exact size of a chunk until it receives the last slice.

 The other packet sent by this system is the ack packet.
-This packet is sent in the other direction, from the receiver back to the sender.
+This packet is sent in the opposite direction, from the receiver back to the sender.
 This is the reliability part of the chunk network protocol.
 Its purpose is to lets the sender know which slices have been received.

     struct AckPacket : public protocol2::Packet
     {